 A cornerstone of Ohio River Foundation's efforts to protect and restore water quality in the Ohio River watershed is our Restoration Program.
 It provides us not only an opportunity to improve the physical environment but also allows hands-on work experience for volunteers and students.
 But just as important as active restoration, ORF works with its partners to develop comprehensive restoration plans.

-In addition to its activities described below, Ohio River Foundation engages in restoration services including barrier removal (i.e., dam removal, low-water crossing removal, etc.), and riparian and floodplain stabilization.
+Ohio River Foundation engages in restoration services including barrier removal (i.e., dam removal, low-water crossing removal, etc.), and habitat restoration.
 Provided services focus on project management, coordination, and fundraising.
 Foundation employees and volunteers also provide hands-on restoration activities, such as invasive species removal and riparian habitat plantings.
 When possible we also partner with neighboring schools to involve them in educational components of the project.

 Ohio River Foundation stands at the forefront of efforts to develop a comprehensive Ohio River ecosystem restoration program.
-ORF is working with the US Fish and Wildlife Service, Army Corps of Engineers, state agencies, and experts from around the watershed to improve upon the Corps of Engineers' Ecosystem Restoration program for the Ohio River.
+ORF is working with the US Fish and Wildlife Service, Army Corps of Engineers, state agencies, and experts from around the watershed to restore and protect habitat in the Ohio River watershed.
 More...

 In 2002, Ohio River Foundation released A Framework for Ecosystem Restoration of the Ohio River and its Watershed, which details ways to improve restoration programs proposed for the Ohio River.
 Other groups, federal and state agencies, and experts from around the watershed are now working to implement some of the report's recommendations.
 If you would like a copy of this document, download the .pdf file (339Kb).